Jesse Delgado

-Jesse Delgado (born August 26, 1992) is an American mixed martial artist and amateur wrestler who was a two-time National Champion (2013, 2014) at the NCAA Division I Wrestling Championships, who competed for the University of Illinois.
+Jesse Delgado (born August 26, 1992) is an American mixed martial artist and folkstyle wrestler who was a two-time National Champion (2013, 2014) at the NCAA Division I Wrestling Championships.
+Delgado competed for the University of Illinois.

 Early life

-Delgado, who is of Mexican American descent, was born August 26, 1992 in Salinas, California to Jesus Delgado and Elizabeth Lopez.
+Delgado, who is of Mexican American descent, was born August 26, 1992, in Salinas, California, to Jesus Delgado and Elizabeth Lopez.
 As a child Delgado moved to the city of Gilroy, California.
 Delgado started wrestling around the age of five, by suggestion of his father.

 High School career

 Delgado was a state champion at Gilroy High School, winning a title at 112 pounds.
-He was a four time state placer in the California Interscholastic Federation.
+In total, he was a four-time state placer and one-time state champion at the California Interscholastic Federation championships.
 He placed third at 103 pounds as a freshman in 2007, third at 112 pounds as a sophomore in 2008, first at 112 pounds as a junior in 2009, and fourth at 125 pounds as a senior in 2010.